 Introducing Direct Neurofeedback.
 The Future of Depression Treatment.

 The development of direct neurofeedback as a viable treatment for depression suggests that there can be better ways to manage mental imbalances.
-Direct neurofeedback utilizes low-voltage electromagnetic currents to jolt the brain out of patterns that cause depression, anxiety, addiction, and ADHD.
+Direct neurofeedback utilizes low-voltage electromagnetic currents to jolt the brain out of patterns that cause depression, anxiety, and ADHD.
 The treatment uses very low currents which intercept brainwaves, thus altering them slightly.
 Some experts call it “rebooting” the brain using electricity.

 Direct neurofeedback doesn’t target the impulses that cause depression, nor does it focus on breaking repetitive patterns caused by conditions like OCD.
 Instead, it has a generalized relaxing effect on brain function as well as nervous interaction.
 It essentially allows the brain to self-regulate.
 During this process, dysfunctions and disorders are either eradicated or improved.
 For most patients, the treatment has an immediate effect on mood, concentration, and addictive tendencies.